 The English major is designed to offer students breadth and depth in literary study while also ensuring that they have the flexibility to follow their developing literary interests.
-Three of the required courses for the major - an introductory critical approaches course (ENG 300), and the first part of the British Literature survey (ENG 308) and the American literature survey (ENG 318) - give students a foundation in critical and literary traditions on which to build with their other coursework.
-Students are required to take the second half of either the British or American survey course sequence.
+Three of the required courses for the major - an introductory critical approaches course (ENG 300), the British Literature survey (ENG 308) and the American literature survey (ENG 318) - give students a foundation in critical and literary traditions on which to build with their other coursework.
 These survey courses ensure a breadth of exposure to the literary movements, historical contexts, and major authors of literature in English.